danroche10/CV/README.md

 - Led weekly ‘demand and supply review’, challenging sales team on forecasting and driving actions.
 Worked closely with an external programmer to build a new automated production planner.

 **Buzzhire** (Jan 2016 to Oct 2016)

-## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

-#### This Skill

-- Experience
-- Achievements
-- Evidence (STAR)

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education